Shannon Gomez

-Shannon Gomez (born 5 October 1996) is a Trinidadian professional footballer who plays as a right-back for San Antonio FC in the USL Championship and the Trinidad and Tobago national team.
+Shannon Gomez (born 5 October 1996) is a Trinidadian professional footballer who plays as a right-back for USL League One club Corpus Christi and the Trinidad and Tobago national team.

 Club career

 Youth

 Gomez attended Carapichaima RC Primary and St Augustine Secondary School as a child.
 Representing St Augustine as captain, he lifted the Intercol title in 2013 after beating Fatima College.

 He later lined-up for Waterloo Institute, before earning a move to Cap Off Youths.
 Gomez also played for St Mary's United, before joining San Juan Jabloeth.

 Professional

 He joined TT Pro League club W Connection in August 2014, finishing second in his inaugural season and qualifying for the 2016 CFU Club Championship preliminary round.
 Gomez played every minute of the Savonetta Boys four-game run in the 2015–16 CONCACAF Champions League, notably recording a 2–1 victory over Costa Rican club Deportivo Saprissa.

 In March 2016, Gomez joined MLS side New York City FC as a Discovery Signing on loan from W Connection.
 He joined the club for their final pre-season camp of 2016 and later signed a contract with the club.
 Gomez holds a green card holder, meaning he does not require an international roster spot.
 New York City FC have the option to sign the right-back ahead of the 2017 MLS campaign.

 He was named on the bench in a 0–0 draw with Chicago Fire on 11 April, but did not make his first team debut.
 Gomez will return to Trinidad & Tobago club W Connection on 31 December 2016.

 On 28 November 2016 NYCFC announced they had exercised their option to make Gomez a permanent squad member.
 Gomez was released by NYCFC on 27 November 2017.

 On 7 February 2018, Gomez joined the Sacramento Republic of the United Soccer League.
 On November 17, 2020, Sacramento exercised the option on Gomez's contract, retaining him for the 2021 season.
 Gomez was released by Sacramento following the 2021 season.

 On 13 January 2022, Gomez signed with USL Championship side San Antonio FC.